Art + Culture

 「Any girl can be glamorous」すずえり (鈴木 英倫子) 展 @ 資生堂ギャラリー、銀座 "Any girl can be glamorous" suzueri (Elico Suzuki) exhibition @ Shiseido Gallery, Ginza

-Shiseido Gallery in Ginza, famous for its pleasant curatorial surprises, has once again landed a direct hit.
-SUZUKI Elico / suzueri 鈴木 英倫子, an artist previously unknown to me, installed a body of work that, not only in its methodology but also in its conceptual relevance to the present, creates a sense of psychic unrest and inspires reflection.
+Shiseido Gallery has a very good reputation and is famous for its pleasant curatorial surprises.
+This time, once again, it landed a direct hit by choosing SUZUKI Elico / suzueri 鈴木 英倫子, an artist previously unknown to me.
+Suzueri installed a body of work that, not only in its methodology but also in its conceptual relevance to the present, accelerates a sense of psychic unrest and inspires reflection.
+Aggregating a contemporary social commentary of a special kind, indeed.

-Suzueri normally creates installations and improvisations using devices that link together pianos and self-made electronic circuits, and seeks to find narrative in the representation of sound and the communication technology that mediates it.
+Suzueri normally creates installations and improvisations using devices that link together pianos and self-made electronic circuits, and seeks to find a surprising narrative in the representation of sound and the communication technology that mediates it.

 Focussing on the life of Hedy Lamarr (1914-2000), multifaceted possibilities of artistic approaches and practices opened up for suzueri.